Self-Supervised Learning of Perceptually Optimized Block Motion Estimates for Video Compression: Proposed Method

 where $c=0$ for reference frame $R_P$ and $c=1$ for reference frame $R_F$.
-The grid generation process can be elucidated with the help of Fig. \ref{fig:grid} for a single block size and reference frame.
-The nearest neighbor interpolation based upsampling used in the grid generation process ensures that all pixels within the non-overlapping $S \times S$ blocks are translated by the same amount, as clarified by Fig. \ref{fig:grid}.
+Fig. \ref{fig:grid}(d) represents this sampling grid, and when the pixels of the reference frames are sampled according to this sampling grid $\mathcal{T}_{S \times S}$, all pixels within the non-overlapping $S \times S$ blocks are translated by the amount determined by the block MVs $(u_i, v_i)$.

 \item \textit{Sampling}: since the MV matrix ${\mathcal{M}}_{S \times S}^{\ast}$ is real valued, the locations given by the corresponding sampling grid $\mathcal{T}_{S \times S}$ are as well.
 We use bilinear interpolation to sample the pixels of the reference frame according to the locations given by $\mathcal{T}_{S \times S}$ to obtain the corresponding prediction $\hat{Q}_{S \times S}^c$ of frame $Q$ obtained by translating $S \times S$ blocks of the reference frame indexed by $c$. \end{itemize}